DV

 What is the difference between GPIQ and GPIX?

-GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) tracks NASDAQ 100 with a nasdaq100 strategy, while GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 approach.
+GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) tracks NASDAQ 100 with a nasdaq100 approach, while GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 approach.
 They are issued by Goldman Sachs and Goldman Sachs respectively.

 Can I hold both GPIQ and GPIX?